You can check your heart rate by taking your pulse and counting how many times your heart beats in 1 minute (60 seconds).

-But if your pulse continues to be irregular, it can be a sign of atrial fibrillation – an irregular and often abnormally fast heart rate.
+But an irregular pulse can be a sign of a heart condition, like atrial fibrillation (AF), an irregular and often abnormally fast heart rate.
 This is more likely if you're 65 or older.

 See a GP if you're worried about your pulse.

 Most adults have a resting heart rate between 60 and 100bpm.

 The fitter you are, the lower your resting heart rate is likely to be.
 For example, athletes may have a resting heart rate of 40 to 60bpm, or lower.

 See a GP to get checked if you think your heart rate is continuously above 120bpm or below 60bpm, although it may simply be that this is normal for you.

 Find out more about how to check your pulse on the British Heart Foundation (BHF) website.

 Exercise and your pulse

 If you check your pulse during or immediately after exercise, it may give an indication of your fitness level.
 A heart rate monitor is also useful for recording your heart rate when resting and during exercise.